TITHI1244/Webshop-without-framework/README.md

 # Webshop-without-framework
-A basic functional web shop using JavaScript only.
+A basic functional web shop, showing products from a pre-built random products array.